 In addition to being in any one of the abovementioned cases, there are a series of requirements that must also be met in order to successfully apply for this residence authorization for exceptional circumstances:

-- You can’t be a citizen from any EU country
+- You can’t be a citizen of any EU country

 - You must be in Spain at the moment of your application (since you cannot apply for this residency from your country of origin), even if you are in an irregular situation